-The dazzling array of afterschool and weekend activities available to neurotypical children are often difficult to find for children with developmental differences.
+The dazzling array of afterschool and weekend activities available to neurotypical children in Manhattan are often difficult to find for children with special needs.
 Sports, arts, creativity and socializing afford all children important opportunities to explore, imagine, discover and express themselves with peers.

 Sparkidz staff are highly skilled, experienced and well trained professionals who complete a standard background check and are required to participate in continuous professional development.
-Enrichment activities are led by teaching artists who work professionally as actors, chefs, educators and visual artists.
+Classes are led by teaching artists who work professionally as artists and educators.

 |Roberta Donin, President & Founder